 Bamboo’s capacity to reduce carbon and improve the atmosphere is not limited to its growth habit.
 As a versatile building material, bamboo can also reduce our reliance of more intensive carbon emitters, like plastic and concrete.

-This doesn’t mean we should try and become 100 percent dependent on bamboo for all our building needs.
+This doesn’t mean we should try to become 100 percent dependent on bamboo for all our building needs.
 But we should definitely encourage more cultivation of this incredible plant.
-At the same time, we need to continue to monitor the ways in which it is grown, harvested and processed.
+At the same time, we need to continue to monitor the ways in which it is grown, harvested, and processed.
 Only in this way can we ensure that bamboo continues to play a critical role as a climate solution.

 Further reading

 If you found this article useful and interesting, please consider sharing the link and subscribing to our blog.
-You might also enjoy some of the these other popular blog posts.
+You might also enjoy some of these other popular blog posts.

 Other sources: